 You will come across a prospective tenant that has a service animal or assistance/companion animal.
 Landlords cannot deny an application solely because of this.
 Charging any additional deposits or fees associated with the animal is a violation of the law.
 In addition, restricting the type or breed of the animal is prohibited.
-By doing any of the above you are violating the Federal Fair Housing Act that eventually will result in a very costly lawsuit.
+Any of the above actions are a violation of the Federal Fair Housing Act that will, eventually, result in a very costly lawsuit.

-In fact you must think of a service/assistance/companion animal as a prescription not a pet.
+In fact a service animal, companion animal and/or emotional support animal is a prescription not a pet.

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities per the ADA.